Mickey's Good Deed: Plot

+At the start of the cartoon, special effects of falling snow were visible during the opening title sequence.

 Mickey Mouse appears as a street performer playing "O Come, All Ye Faithful" on a cello while Pluto howls along.
 Several people appear to throw coins in Mickey's collection cup and Mickey wishes them a merry Christmas.
 But when Mickey goes to buy food, he discovers to his dismay that his cup is full of nails, nuts, and bolts.

-Eventually, Mickey comes to the home of a rich family and begins to play outside.
-Inside the home, a boy named Adelbert keeps refusing different toys that his father and a butler show him.
-Adelbert throws a tantrum, saying he wants Pluto upon hearing the dog sing.
-The butler goes outside and persistently offers Mickey money for Pluto, but Mickey refuses and Pluto bites him.
+Eventually, Mickey comes to the home of a rich pig family and begins to play his cello outside.
+Inside the home, a spoiled pig boy named Adelbert keeps refusing different toys that his father and butler show him.
+Adelbert then throws a tantrum after seeing Pluto outside, demanding that he wants him.
+On the father's orders, the butler goes outside and persistently offers Mickey money for Pluto, but Mickey refuses.
 While running away, Mickey drops his cello and a horse-drawn sleigh runs it over destroying it.
-The apparently oblivious party in the sleigh call out a cheerful "Merry Christmas!" to Mickey.
+The apparently oblivious party in the sleigh call out a cheerful "Merry Christmas!" to Mickey and Pluto.